Clustered Federated Learning Architecture for Network Anomaly Detection in Large Scale Heterogeneous IoT Networks: Implementation

 \subsection{Autoencoder Model Selection}

 In FL, there is a much larger set of hyperparameters to be tuned compared to a typical centralized ML setting.
 Those parameters include the ML model itself (number of layers, number of nodes per layer, activation functions, etc.), client-side optimizer algorithm \textsc{ClientOpt} and learning rate~$\eta$, server-side optimizer algorithm \textsc{ServerOpt} and learning rate~$\eta_s$, number of local training epochs~$E$, number of FL rounds~$R$ and number of clients sampled per FL round~$M$.
 Due to the infeasibility to explore all the combinations simultaneously, we are going to simplify the search tuning those hyperparameters step by step using different subsets of combinations.
-Additionally, considering the unsupervised nature of the problem (or rather semi-supervised, given that it is trained on normal data without attacks), the selection is going to be based on those values that minimize the MSE loss in fewer number of rounds/epochs.
+Additionally, considering the unsupervised nature of the problem (or rather semi-supervised, given that it is trained on normal data without attacks), the selection is going to be based on those values that minimize the MSE loss in fewer rounds/epochs.

 First, we start defining the general architecture of the autoencoder.
 We select a small subset of the normal traffic data (corresponding to various IoT clients) and use it to explore different autoencoder models.
 This exploration is not performed in a federated way.
-Each dataset is partitioned into 80\% train and 20\% validation.
-Among the tested models, we selected the simplest one (fewer number of parameters) that produced low enough validation loss to minimize overfitting problems.
+Each dataset is partitioned into 80\% training and 20\% evaluation.
+Among the tested models, we selected the simplest one (fewer parameters) that produced low enough evaluation loss to minimize overfitting problems.

+Regarding the minimization of overfitting problems, the autoencoder training loss function includes a $L_2$ regularization term controlled by the $\lambda$ parameter, as noted in equation~\eqref{eq:loss_function}.
+The regularization directs the training in such a way as to make the model parameters smaller and prevent a single or few features from having too much weight in the model prediction results.
+While the autoencoder model selection step is performed in a non federated way, the final FL training process of the following steps can also have added advantages for preventing overfitting problems.
+According to McMahan et al.~\cite{McMahan2017}, one of the benefits of model averaging in FL is that it produces a regularization effect similar to the one achieved by dropout.
+In this case, FL helps to mitigate the overfitting problems that can occur in clients with fewer training data samples.

 The number of nodes for the input and output layer of the autoencoder is fixed to the same number as the input feature dimensions (which can be 27 or 69, depending on the discretization method for the source and destination ports).
 For the encoder part, we evaluated different combinations with 1, 2 and 3~hidden layers, with each following layer having half as many nodes as the previous one~$\lfloor \frac{\text{\# nodes previous layer}}{2} \rfloor$, and a symmetric decoder.
 The selected autoencoder model and hyperparameters will be used in the next step: device clustering.